• Skip to primary navigation

 Stir the jarred roux with a knife until it's well blended.
 Spoon 4-8 ounces of the roux to a stockpot;(about half of the jar); heat on low heat until well blended, stirring constantly with a wooden spoon; add the Holy Trinity, saute for 5 minutes and resume recipe.

-How to make gumbo
+How to make Cajun gumbo

 Once you've got the roux just right, toss in the Holy Trinity and saute for 5-7 minutes on low heat.
 Then put in the broth(s), garlic, cayenne pepper, bay leaves, a little salt and ground black pepper.